m1820/atd/README.md

         - Run the vagrant config file you copied to the vagrant folder
         - Create the first 3 virtual machines (Ansible Tower, 2 Fedora servers)
         - Run through the server_access.yml file which will configure access to the VMs using ssh key pairs
+    `MacOS 10.9.3 and upwards might require to close VirtualBox and restart it with the following command:`
+    ```bash
+    sudo "/Library/Application Support/VirtualBox/LaunchDaemons/VirtualBoxStartup.sh" restart
+    ```
+    More information can be found [here](https://stackoverflow.com/questions/21069908/vboxmanage-error-failed-to-create-the-host-only-adapter).
 9. Once the vagrant up command finishes you would have to login to the Ansible Tower Server and add a subscription
     - For Red Hatters reach out to me internally if you are not sure how to get a sub for it
     - For non-Red Hatters you can request a trial license here: https://www.ansible.com/products/tower/trial